abinit/abinit/doc/tutorial/rf1.md

 In the present tutorial, due to portability concerns related to automatic testing, we could not allow a larger [[nstep]] value.
-This minor problem with some tutorial examples was mentioned briefly in a side note to the answer to question 1 of lesson 1 - just before [this section](base1#computation-of-the-interatomic-distance-method-1).
+This minor problem with some tutorial examples was mentioned briefly in a side note to the answer to question 1 of tutorial 1 - just before [this section](base1#computation-of-the-interatomic-distance-method-1).

 !!! danger